opalmedapps/docs/docs/development/setup.md

 # Set up a local development environment

-The current supported way is to set up everything locally on your machine.
+The following instructions will guide you through the process of setting up Opal locally on your machine.
 This guide is split into several aspects of the [Opal solution](architecture/index.md#high-level-architecture) because some components are less frequently worked on.

 ## Required software